-Social Security: How to Boost Your Benefit by $800
+Social Security: How To Boost Your Benefit by $1,000

 Depending on your benefit amount and at which age you decide to begin distributions, you could almost double the benefits you receive each month.
 This is because if you wait, you can use delayed retirement credits.

 Delayed retirement credits are the financial reward Social Security gives you for putting off claiming your retirement benefit, AARP explains.
-Credits begin to accumulate the month you hit your full retirement age (which is 66 and 4 months for those born in 1956 and rises gradually to 67 for people born in 1960 and later.)
+Credits begin to accumulate the month you hit your full retirement age (which is 66 and four months for those born in 1956 and rises gradually to 67 for people born in 1960 and later).

-See: Social Security Eligibility — What It Takes to Receive Max Monthly $3,895

 For each month from your full retirement age until age 70 that you postpone filing for benefits, the Social Security Administration increases your eventual benefit by about two-thirds of 1% — a total of 8% for each year you wait.
 This means retirees who reach full retirement age at 67 but delay claiming until 70 will get an extra 24% tacked on to their monthly benefit.